Yes, Grammary Premium is worth it - especially for students! And this is coming from a student herself.

 Why I Got Grammarly Premium

-Then, I started to regularly apply to freelance writing jobs.
-When you want to pass a quality piece, you have to make sure every paragraph is polished.
+Then, I started freelance writing.
+When you want to pass a piece, you have to make sure every paragraph is polished.

 The free version was no longer as flexible as I'd like it to be.
 Plus, I spent a lot of time on free-trial plagiarism checker sites with the slowest processing and awful word limits.